 If it were passive, it would be:

 “It was heard through the grapevine.”

-Passive voice is a clunky structure by nature — especially because the part about who or what is doing the action often gets dropped entirely by this form.
+Passive voice is a clunky structure by nature — especially since the part about who or what is doing the action often gets dropped entirely by this form.
+For example:

 The priceless vase was stolen.

 See how it can get confusing for the reader?
 It isn’t direct, and you want to be as direct and clear as possible so your writing is easily understood.

 The other negative point is in the name: it’s passive.
 You want your readers to be absorbed by your work – to feel participatory, witness to dynamic, unfolding events.
 To make that happen, you need to be using the active voice.